 Networking

-OpenMANET purposely ships with an opinionated network design so that anyone—especially folks with limited networking experience,can assemble a working MANET without guesswork.
+OpenMANET purposely ships with an opinionated network design so that anyone—especially folks with limited networking experience—can assemble a working MANET without guesswork.
 The latest OpenMANET release moves every node onto a single 10.41.0.0/16 space, removes bridge mode from mesh gates, and layers BATMAN-V on top of 802.11s to provide a true MANET.
 The result is a flat network for end users, even though the mesh is free to create multiple hops in the background.

 Flat Mesh Domain for Every Use

 All HaLow radios live in 10.41.0.0/16.
-Each mesh point brings up bat0 with a randomly selected static address like 10.41.113.1 and bridges it with Ethernet and the 2.4/5 GHz AP (br-ahwlan).
-The mesh gate reserves 10.41.1.1/16.
+Each mesh point brings up bat0 with a reserved static address (for example 10.41.113.1) and bridges it with Ethernet and the 2.4/5 GHz AP (br-ahwlan).
+Mesh gateways are always within 10.41.0.0/24 (commonly 10.41.1.1).

 Every mesh point runs its own DHCP server.
 Sixteen leases are handed out locally per node (start 351, limit 16 by default).
 Tablets, TAK devices, or laptops plugged in via Ethernet or Wi-Fi still receive an address when the mesh gate is offline.